 For Form A-1, interviews with operators selected from the March Agricultural Survey, you will not have an aerial photo.
 The acreages on this form pertain to the grower's entire operation.
-The State office will have entered acres of Wheat inteded for harvest on the entire farm reported earlier, but no data by fields are available prior to your phone call.
+The State office will have entered acres of Wheat intended for harvest on the entire farm reported earlier, but no data for fields are available prior to your phone call or visit.